pupil-labs/pupil-docs/src/invisible/getting-started/analyse-recordings-in-pupil-cloud.md

   </v-img>
 </div>

-This takes you to Project Editor.
-Give the project a name.
+Give the project a name, and you'll be taken to Project Editor.

 <div class="pb-4" style="display:flex;justify-content:center;">
   <v-img